WouterSioen/building-maintainable-software/README.md

 instanceof checks to know if your password is hashed or not, and calling one method will do the conversion.

+Also note the final keyword.
+This is needed to avoid other objects extending your value objects and being able to mess with the encapsulated data.

 ---

 ````php